zhenning/riak_wiki/pages/Riak/Concepts/Concepts.md

 Basho and the Riak community support and develop a wide variety of client libraries that connect to Riak.

-Currently Basho [[supports libraries|Client Libraries\
-]] for Ruby, Java, Erlang, Python, PHP, and C/C++.
+Currently Basho [[supports libraries|Client Libraries ]] for Ruby, Java, Erlang, Python, PHP, and C/C++.

-The [[Riak Community writes and supports|Community Developed Libraries and Projects\
-]] client code for languages and frameworks like Node.js, Go, Groovy, Haskell, and much more.
+The [[Riak Community writes and supports|Community-Developed-Libraries-and-Projects]] client code for languages and frameworks like Node.js, Go, Groovy, Haskell, and much more.

 Buckets, Keys, and Values